 Transfer Credit may be awarded for course work completed at other recognized institutions.
-Course work taken prior to admission will be evaluated, and if eligible, applied at the time of admission.
-Individual Nursing (NURS) or Health Sciences (HHSC) courses or their equivalents, must have been completed within 5 years prior to the semester of admission to the specific nursing program to be eligible for transfer credit.
+All transfer credit for course work taken prior to admission to the BScN program will be evaluated at the request of the student.
+Individual Nursing (NURS) or Health Sciences (HHSC) courses or their equivalents, must have been completed within 5 years prior to the semester of admission to the Northern Collaborative Baccalaureate Program (NCBNP) to be eligible for transfer credit.
 Other course work must be within 10 years prior to the semester of admission to be considered for transfer credit.
-Course work taken at other institutions after admission may also be eligible for transfer credit (Refer to Letter of Permission in the general requirements for Nursing).
-Students are encouraged to consult with the advisor in their specific program prior to registration for courses completed outside of UNBC.
+Course work taken at other institutions after admission may also be eligible for transfer credit (refer to Letter of Permission in the General Requirements for Nursing).
+Students are encouraged to consult with an advisor prior to registering for courses complete outside of UNBC.

 Students who have completed a Registered Nurse Diploma at a recognized post-secondary institution may be eligible for transfer credit towards the Post-Diploma Baccalaureate Nursing Program or Rural Nursing Certificate Program BSCN Completion.
 Students may also be eligible for transfer credit for post-diploma course work.